rotdrop/cafevdb/docs/phpdoc/html/files/Database/Doctrine/ORM/Entities/ProjectEvent.php.txt

   /**
    * @var ProjectParticipantField
    * Linked ProjectParticipantField entities which can be used to record
-   * asence from rehearsals or other calendar events.
+   * absence from rehearsals or other calendar events.
 As calendar events are
    * possibly repeating or we need a list of linked fields in order to record
    * the participation for each event instance.
    */